 - 1 teaspoon vanilla

-- 2 1/2 cups whole wheat flour or unbleached flour (I used whole wheat)
+- 2 ½ cups unbleached flour or whole wheat flour

 - 1 teaspoon baking powder